-Searching for an immersive environment for illustrating human anatomy, the Ars Electronica Futurelab developed a completely new form of visualization of anatomic measurement data, in cooperation with researchers at Siemens Healthineers.
+Searching for an immersive environment for illustrating human anatomy, the Ars Electronica Futurelab in collaboration with Siemens Healthineers and Prof. Dr. Franz Fellner, Director of the Central Radiology Institute of Johannes Kepler University Linz developed a completely new form of visualization of anatomic measurement data.
 The result is Virtual Anatomy: Here, MRI and CTR data of real patients is merged into photorealistic three-dimensional images of human anatomy.
 Organs, blood vessels, muscles, tendon and more can be viewed larger than life as three-dimensional, razor-sharp objects from all angles; data can be faded in and out at the click of a button.

 How Virtual Anatomy works

 With Virtual Anatomy, users can navigate anatomical anatomy data as they wish, seamlessly shifting through different layers, cutting in and out again, zooming to any area at any angle.
 This is accomplished by combining two programs: Siemens Healthineers’ Cinematic Rendering and Virtual Anatomy by the Ars Electronica Futurelab work hand in hand.
 Virtual Anatomy is based on the Cinematic Rendering SDK (Software Development Kit), developed by Siemens Princeton.

 Cinematic Rendering is used to import the MRI and CRT data, to anonymize the data and set the initial keyframes.
 Also, meta data for the visualisation is generated.
 Virtual Anatomy further processes the data and adds important information like positioning, scaling and rotation of the 3D pointer.
 Virtual Anatomy then fine tunes and displays the data.